PPSantos/github.io/content/posts/concentrability-coeficients-max-ent-exploration/index.md

 ##### Abstract

 We focus our attention on the study of the impact of the data distribution in the performance of approximate value iteration (AVI) algorithms.
 First, we briefly review concentrability coefficients, which aim to quantify the suitability of a given data distribution for AVI-based algorithms.
 We also show that the problem of computing the optimal data distribution from the point of view of concentrability can be interpreted as a two-player game.
-Second, we provide an explanation as to why maximum entropy data distributions are minimax optimal for approximate value iteration algorithms in the face of uncertainty regarding the underlying Markov decision process.
+Second, we provide an explanation as to why maximum entropy data distributions are minimax optimal for AVI algorithms in the face of uncertainty regarding the underlying Markov decision process.
 Third, we investigate connections between such minimax optimal solutions and maximum state entropy exploration methods.

 ---